Updated: May 1

 About the Author

 Captain Benjamin Ordiway is a Civil Affairs Officer in the 92nd Civil Affairs Battalion.
 He served as the Team Commander of the Civil-Military Support Element, U.S. Embassy Sarajevo, in Bosnia & Herzegovina and has also conducted Civil Affairs Operations in Poland and Serbia.
 He enlisted as a Cavalry Scout in the Army in 2004 and received his commission as an Armor Officer from the United States Military Academy in 2012.
-Captain Ordiway is slated to teach philosophy at the United States Military Academy beginning in 2022.
+Captain Ordiway is slated to teach philosophy and officership at the United States Military Academy beginning in 2022.

 This article was featured in the Small Wars Journal.